21 May 2025

 - Communicate kindly—if family or friends ask questions, keep the conversation positive and stress that you’re doing what feels right for you.

-If you have little ones, the key to getting them excited about plant-based eating is making it fun:- Turn meals into art—create smiley faces with fruit or veggie animals on the plate.
+- Turn meals into art—create smiley faces with fruit or veggie animals on the plate.

 - Experiment with dips—hummus, guacamole, and nut butters make veggies more exciting.